MaterializeInc/materialize/doc/user/content/cloud/_index.md

 **Trial period**

-You can use Materialize Cloud for free during a 30-day trial period.
+You can use Materialize Cloud for **free** during a limited trial period.
 Once this period is over, you'll have the option to upgrade to an enterprise account.
-For more information on hardware specifications and account limits, jump to [Account Limits](./account-limits).
+For more information on hardware provisioning and account limits, see [Account Limits](./account-limits).

+We recommend that you get started in development or testing environments, and do not rely on the beta version for handling production workloads _just yet_.
+Feedback, bug reports and feature requests are much appreciated as we work on improving and refining the product!

 ## Where to go next